Riquinho93/Web-Scraping-Ecommerce-using-Selenium/README.md

               self.driver = webdriver.Chrome(executable_path=r'C:\Users\chromedriver.exe', options=chrome_options)
               self.driver.set_window_size(800,700)

-I created one fuction to access the site.
+I created a function to access the website.

         def start(self):
               self.access_site()

- Inside the access site fuction there are load the webpage, get the input elemens by xpath, send the input to the webpage with name Machine Learning, click on search button and call the extrac information fuction.
+Within the access site function we load the web page, we get the input elements by xpath, we send the input to the web page with the name Machine Learning, click the search button and call the information extraction function.

         def access_site(self):
               # load the webpage